 Safety

-In our opinion, most parks and reserves in Kenya are safe to visit and Aberdare National Park is no exception.
-Crime in any developed park like the Aberdares is extremely rare.
-However, when visiting towns between parks, normal safety precautions need to be taken.
-For more information, see ‘Cities & Other Urban Areas: Safety Precautions’ below.
-However, you’ll be shielded from any potential problems when booking an organized tour.
+In our opinion, most parks and reserves in Kenya are safe to visit.
+Crime in any developed park, such as Aberdare National Park, is extremely rare.
+However, when visiting towns between parks, normal safety precautions should be taken.
+For more information, see ‘Cities & Urban Areas: Safety Precautions’ below.
+You’ll be protected from any potential problems when booking an organized tour.

 Malaria & Vaccinations

-A yellow fever vaccination is required and several other vaccinations are recommended before coming to Kenya.
-Your healthcare provider will be able to advise.
+A yellow-fever vaccination is required and several other vaccinations are recommended before coming to Kenya.
+Your health-care provider will be able to advise you.
 Because of the high altitude, there is no malaria risk in the Aberdares.
 However, antimalarials are recommended if you are visiting other areas of the country.

 Wildlife Viewing

-Wildlife viewing in Aberdare NP is very safe and incidents are extremely rare.
-Your guide will ensure your safety at all times.
-For more general information, please read the 'Wildlife Viewing Safety Precautions' below.
+Wildlife viewing in Aberdare is very safe and incidents are extremely rare.
+If you listen to your guide’s advice, it is highly unlikely you’ll run into any trouble.
+For more general information, please read the ‘Wildlife Viewing Safety Precautions’ below.